stfc/cloud-helm-charts/charts/stfc-cloud-rabbit-consumer/README.md

 - Install secret from an existing krb5.keytab, this should match the principle used in the values.yaml file:

-`kubectl create secret generic rabbit-consumer-keytab --from-file krb5.keytab -n rabbit-consumers`
+`kubectl create secret generic rabbit-consumer-keytab --from-file krb5.keytab -n rabbit-consumer`

 - Install secrets for the Rabbit and Openstack credentials based on the following .yaml template: